In the past few years, more and more Americans have been going meatless and adopting vegan and vegetarian diets.

 There are many different plant-based diets out there, so let’s lay the groundwork by having a quick look at the most popular ones:

 Vegetarians consume eggs, dairy and honey but do not consume meat including pork, chicken, lamb, beef, fish or seafood.
+This way of eating could technically also be referred to as “ovo-lacto-vegetarian”.

 An ovo-vegetarian consumes eggs and possibly honey, but does not consume any meat, fish, seafood or dairy.